bcmi/GracoNet-Object-Placement/README.md

 > Siyuan Zhou, Liu Liu, Li Niu, Liqing Zhang<br>
 > Accepted by **ECCV2022**.

 We treat object placement as a graph completion problem and propose a novel graph completion module (GCM).
 The background scene is represented by a graph with multiple nodes at different spatial locations with various receptive fields.
 The foreground object is encoded as a special node that should be inserted at a reasonable place in this graph.
 We also design a dual-path framework upon GCM to fully exploit annotated composite images, which successfully generates plausible and diversified object placement.
-GracoNet achieves **0.847** accuracy on OPA dataset.
+GracoNet achieves 0.847 accuracy on OPA dataset.

+**For practical usage, we recommend using our [FOPA](https://github.com/bcmi/FOPA-Fast-Object-Placement-Assessment), which is more stable and effective.**

 ![GracoNet](.github/GracoNet.png)

 # New Updates